chuntungho/explorer/README.md

 # Explorer

-Explore the web customized to your wish.
+Explore the world wide web customized to your wish.

 ## Online Demo